sfallahadl/aws-gitops-workshop/content/40_continuous_delivery/rolling_back.md

 git push
 ```

-You can also leave out the `--no-edit` option so that you have the ability to put a Git message that hopefully explains why this release was discarded.
+You can also leave out the `--no-edit` option so you have the ability to put a Git message that hopefully explains why this release was discarded.

 See the [git revert documentation](https://git-scm.com/docs/git-revert) for more details.

 ## Rolling back to any version

-It is also possible to go back to any previous release and not just discard the last one by using the git reset command
+It is also possible to go back to any previous release (and not just discard the last one) using the git reset command

 ```
 git reset --hard 3515c7a